franzose/ClosureTable/README.md

 # ClosureTable 2

 Formerly bundle for Laravel 3, now it's a package for Laravel 4.
 It's intended to use when you need to operate hierarchical data in database.
 The package is an implementation of a well-known database design pattern called Closure Table.
-The codebase is being rewritten completely, however, the ClosureTable 2 is as simple in usage as ClosureTable 1 used to be from the start.
+The codebase is being rewritten completely, however, the ClosureTable 2 is as simple in usage as ClosureTable 1 used to be.

 ## Installation